google/project-gameface/README.md

 ## Installer

-1. Download the Gameface-Installer.exe from [Release section](../../releases/)
+1. Download the Grimassist-Installer.exe from [Release section](../../releases/)
 2. Install it
 3. Run from your Windows shortucts/desktop